I am sorry but the buttons above are malfunctioning right now.

 HOW DO I GET CARE WHEN THE DOCTOR IS ON VACATION?

 The office will be closed when I am on vacation.
 I will make every effort to give at least 2 weeks notice to all patients (via group email) of my vacation dates.
 This will be done so that you may schedule needed visits, request med refills, get labs checked, etc. prior to my vacation start date.
 It is your responsibility to provide a reliable email address when you sign up and check it regularly in order to avoid missing these notifications.
-For the first year of the practice (Jan 2018-Jan 2019), while on vacation, I will STILL be available to contact by other means – phone, text, email, and if needed, video chat visits – though I will not be able to have in-person visits with you.
-Contacts made by email or text will be replied to the same day, but replies may be sent later in that day than when I am not on vacation.
-Should you require in-person care during my vacation days, you will be directed to the ER or urgent care, and financially responsible (through insurance or self-pay) for those visits independent of your DPC membership fee.
+For the great majority of my vacation dates, I will STILL be available to contact by other means – phone, text, email, and if needed, video chat visits – though I will not be able to have in-person visits with you.
+Turn around times for contacts made during my vacations will follow the same "guarantees" as during non-vacation time.
+Should you require in-person care during my vacation days, I will direct you to the ER or urgent care, and you will be financially responsible (through insurance or self-pay) for those visits independent of your DPC membership fee.
 The requirement of a visit to another physician, in any setting, while Dr. Wojnicki is on vacation, will not constitute grounds for a refund of or any credit against fees paid for the DPC membership.

 The office will be closed when I am on vacation.
 I will make every effort to give at least 2 weeks notice to all patients (via group email) of my vacation dates.
 This will be done so that you may schedule needed visits, request med refills, get labs checked, etc. prior to my vacation start date.
 It is your responsibility to provide a reliable email address when you sign up and check it regularly in order to avoid missing these notifications.
-For the first year of the practice (Jan 2018-Jan 2019), while on vacation, I will STILL be available to contact by other means – phone, text, email, and if needed, video chat visits – though I will not be able to have in-person visits with you.
-Contacts made by email or text will be replied to the same day, but replies may be sent later in that day than when I am not on vacation.
-Should you require in-person care during my vacation days, you will be directed to the ER or urgent care, and financially responsible (through insurance or self-pay) for those visits independent of your DPC membership fee.
+For the great majority of my vacation dates, I will STILL be available to contact by other means – phone, text, email, and if needed, video chat visits – though I will not be able to have in-person visits with you.
+Turn around times for contacts made during my vacations will follow the same "guarantees" as during non-vacation time.
+Should you require in-person care during my vacation days, I will direct you to the ER or urgent care, and you will be financially responsible (through insurance or self-pay) for those visits independent of your DPC membership fee.
 The requirement of a visit to another physician, in any setting, while Dr. Wojnicki is on vacation, will not constitute grounds for a refund of or any credit against fees paid for the DPC membership.

 WILL VACCINES BE AVAILABLE THROUGH YOUR DPC CLINIC?